 6. The Chief Instructor shall have the following duties.

 a.
-Responsibility for all formal classroom instruction of the DSYRPC.
+Responsibility for all formal classroom instruction of the DSRPC.

 b.
-Appoint an executive officer to the DSYRPC for a vote of approval by the DSRPC Executive Board.
+Appoint an executive officer to the DSRPC for a vote of approval by the DSRPC Executive Board.

 c.
 Maintain an inventory of the property, range, competition and marksmanship training property; submit a semi-annual report to the DSRPC Executive Board.